osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 2: Frontend

-Phase 2a is implemented.
-Phase 2b and Phase 2c remain pending.
+Phase 2a and Phase 2b are implemented.
+Phase 2c remains pending.
 Elevated from a Phase 1c-4 sub-slice to its own top-level phase: it has a distinct stack, a distinct build pipeline (`frontend-maven-plugin`), and a three-slice scope large enough to warrant the same weight as Phase 1 and Phase 3.
 It consumes the `/api/v1` surface and the identity/permission model already implemented through Phase 1c-3a+b+c.
 Phase 2a adds the OpenAPI specification dependency and CSRF bootstrap endpoint required by the SPA, but no new persistence.

 ```text
 Browser